Michael Sfard: Reception

 The New York Times described Sfard as "the left’s leading lawyer in Israel".

 The New America Foundation described Sfard as "Israel's pre-eminent legal expert on settlements and the challenges posed by the broader infrastructure of Israeli occupation to the daily life of Palestinians, to the two-state solution, to American policy and to Israel's democracy" and "Israel's most respected human rights lawyer".

-In 2011, a settler from Kiryat Arba was indicted after calling for his assassination in an Internet posting.
+In 2011, a settler from Kiryat Arba was indicted after calling for Sfard's assassination in an Internet posting.

-Israeli Knesset Member Danny Danon of the right-wing Likud party accused Sfard of "trying to bypass democracy" through promoting ideas in the Israeli "legal system because his ideas are not welcome in Israeli society."

-Gerald Steinberg, president of NGO Monitor, said that Sfard "sees the courts as the way to force the changes that he perceives as necessary for Israel, [b]ut he doesn't convince the Israeli public.
-In any democratic process, you can't use just the legal system to impose an ideology."
+Israeli Knesset Member Danny Danon of the right-wing Likud party has accused Sfard of "trying to bypass democracy" through leveraging the Israeli "legal system [to promote ideas] because his ideas are not welcome in Israeli society."
+Similarly, Gerald Steinberg, president of NGO Monitor, said that Sfard "sees the courts as the way to force the changes that he perceives as necessary for Israel, [b]ut he doesn't convince the Israeli public."

 Naftali Balanson, Managing Editor of NGO Monitor, said Sfard "is at the center of the NGO industry that exploits the rhetoric of human rights in the context of the Arab-Israeli conflict."